Convergence analysis of variable steps BDF2 method for the space fractional Cahn-Hilliard model: Numerical experiments

 \section{Numerical experiments}

-In this section, two numerical experiments with different inital conditions are conducted to confirm the theoretical results presented in the previous sections.
-The first one is provided to test the convergence rates for the time discretization of the variable-step BDF2 scheme\eqref{scheme:FCH BDF2}.
-The second one aims at simulating the process of energy decay for the numerical solution.
-In particular, a simple iteration method is applied to solve the nonlinear algebra equations at each time level with the termination error $10^{-12}$.
+In this section, two numerical experiments with different initial conditions are performed to confirm the theoretical results presented in previous sections.
+The first one aims at testing the convergence rates for the time discretization of the variable-step BDF2 scheme\eqref{scheme:FCH BDF2}.
+The second one is provided to investigate the effectiveness of the adaptive time-stepping algorithm.
+Moreover, we simulate the process of energy decay for the numerical solution with different parameters.
+The fixed point iteration is applied to solve the nonlinear equations at each time level with the termination error $10^{-12}$.

 \begin{example} We test the convergence results stated in Theorem \ref{thm: L2 Convergence-CH}.
-In order to check the convergence order, we consider the 2D space FCH equation\eqref{cont: Problem-FCH} {on the domain $\Omega=(0,2\pi)^{2}$} with the initial condition $\Phi_0(\mathbf{x})= \sin x \sin y,$ where the parameters $\epsilon=1/\sqrt{10}$ and $\kappa=1$. \end{example} This problem was used by Bu et al. \cite{Bu2020Appl.Numer.Math} to verify the convergence rates.
-It was proved that the convergence rates were verified on the uniform time meshes with the above initial condition.
+In order to check the convergence order, we consider the 2D space FCH equation\eqref{cont: Problem-FCH} {on the domain $\Omega=(0,2\pi)^{2}$} with the initial condition $\Phi_0(\mathbf{x})= \sin x \sin y$. \end{example}